swayams99/si2026-analog-notebook-Swayam/lab.md

 ### Oscilloscope
 ![Scopy Oscilloscope Screenshot](./m2k-labs/freqgeninput.png)

-*(Ensure the image paths match the actual filenames in your repo.)*

 ## Observations
 - The Signal Generator successfully produced a stable sine wave at the configured parameters.